PySport/pysport.org/source/_posts/About-PySport.md

 ## Picking the right tool
-In software development it's always hard to find our which tools are right for the job.
+In software development it's always hard to find out which tools are right for the job.
 Should we use [Spark](https://spark.apache.org/)?
 Or Pandas?
 Or regular python objects?

 ### Pandas for loading?
+The first version of SituSearch operated on ChyronHego's [TRACAB](https://chyronhego.com/products/sports-tracking/tracab-optical-tracking/) tracking files.

 At first it looked like Pandas was the right tool.
-To get the right data a lot of jugling was needed and Pandas can do that.
-But the nested nature of [TRACAB](https://chyronhego.com/products/sports-tracking/tracab-optical-tracking/) data (Frame with Players, Positions, etc) is not a natural fit for Pandas.
+To load the right data from the files a lot of jugling was needed and Pandas can do that.
+But the nested nature of TRACAB data (Frame with Players, Positions, etc) is not a natural fit for Pandas.
 The [MultiIndex](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html) could be an option but it doesn't feel right.

 In the case of SituSearch pandas wasn't the best tool for the job.
 Most work is done during parsing the TRACAB file.
-Parsing such a file in Pandas will probably look like
+Parsing such a file in Pandas will probably end in looping over all rows and altering columns.
+An example snippet:
 ```python
 ball_raw = string_items[2].split(";")[0]
 ball_raw = ball_raw.split(",")